DaniAffCH/multiperson-realtime-pose-estimation/README.md

 pip install -r requirements.txt
 ```

-Download both annotations and images of CrowdPose Dataset from [the official repository](https://github.com/Jeff-sjtu/CrowdPose#dataset).
+Download both annotations and images of CrowdPose Dataset from [the official repository](https://github.com/Jeff-sjtu/CrowdPose#dataset) and install CrowdPose APIs.
 Then recreate a directory structure as:
 ```
 crowdpose